josueelias9/extract-structure-from-epub-file/extractor/output/book_presentation.md

 ### 13.2.1.
 Artificial Neural Network

-### **Artificial Neural Networks (ANNs)**

-* _Simplest type of neural network_
+* **Artificial Neural Networks (ANNs)**: Simplest type of neural network with one hidden layer
-* One hidden layer
-* Feedforward architecture (_classic example_)
-* Primarily used for supervised learning on numerical and structured data, such as regression problems
+* *Typically used for supervised learning and numerical data*
+* *Example: Regression problems*

 ---

 ### 13.2.2.
 Deep Neural Network (DNN)

-### **Deep Neural Networks (DNNs)**

-* _Definition:_ ANNs with multiple hidden layers
+* _Deep Neural Networks (DNNs):_ ANNs with multiple hidden layers between input and output
-* _Qualifying feature:_ At least two layers between input and output
+* Characterized by at least two layers
+* Examples: deep nets

 ---

 ### 13.2.3.
 Convolutional Neural Network

-**What is a Convolutional Neural Network (CNN)?**

-* A type of Deep Neural Network (DNN) specifically designed for image inputs
+* _Convolutional Neural Networks (CNNs)_
-* Primarily used for **image classification tasks**
+    * Designed for image input and classification tasks
-* Can also be applied to various other tasks requiring image processing
+    * Can also handle other image-based tasks

 ---

 ### 13.2.4.
 Recurrent Neural Network

-**Recurrent Neural Networks (RNNs)**
-* _Process sequences of data_
+* **Recurrent Neural Networks (RNNs)**: designed for processing sequences of data
+* **Applications**:
-* Effective for natural language processing and time-series forecasting
+  * Natural language processing
-* Popular type: Long Short-Term Memory (LSTM) networks

-**Training a Neural Network**
-* Loss function: measures prediction error (e.g., 0 for perfect, > 0 otherwise)
+  * Time-series forecasting
+  * Speech recognition
-* Gradients: calculated from loss function
+* **Training**: stochastic gradient descent, loss function selection to optimize model weights and biases
-* **Gradients Update Weights**: essential for training

 ---

 ### 13.2.5.
 What Loss Function to Use

-**Activation Function and Loss Function**
+* _Key point_: The choice of loss function is closely tied to the activation function in the output layer of a neural network.
+    * **Loss functions**:
+        * Regression: Mean squared error (MSE)

-* **Binary classification**: Sigmoid activation with Binary cross-entropy or Categorical hinge loss
+        * Binary classification: Binary cross-entropy, categorical hinge loss, and squared hinge loss
-* **Multiclass classification**: Softmax activation with:
-	+ Categorical cross-entropy for one-hot encoded data
-	+ Sparse categorical cross-entropy for mutually exclusive classes
+        * Multiclass classification: Categorical cross-entropy (one-hot encoded) or sparse categorical cross-entropy

 ---

 ### 13.2.6.
 Gradient Descent

-* **Gradient Descent Algorithm**:
+* *The gradient descent algorithm minimizes loss by moving in the opposite direction of the gradient, which points to the steepest increase.*
-    * Calculates the gradient of the loss curve at the starting point.
+    * _The goal is to find the minimum point on the loss curve._
-    * Takes a step in the direction of the negative gradient to minimize loss.
+    * _A single step in the negative direction reduces the magnitude of the gradient,_
-* *_Key Idea_*: Reducing loss by moving against the steepest increase direction.

 ---

 ### 13.2.7.
 Learning Rate

-* **Gradient Descent**: The learning rate determines how much to adjust the current point based on the gradient vector's magnitude.
-    * _Learning Rate (α) = scalar value multiplying the gradient_
-    * _Determines step size in each iteration_
+* The _gradient vector_ has both direction and magnitude.
+    * It determines the next point by multiplying its magnitude with a **learning rate** (step size) to move in a new direction.
+        + Example: the next point is moved **0.025 units** from the previous one.

 ---

 ### 13.2.8.
 Batch

-* **Batch Size**: The total number of examples used to calculate the gradient in a single iteration.
+* **Gradient Descent Batch**: The size of the batch used to calculate the gradient in a single iteration.
-* _A small batch size can lead to slow convergence_, while a very large batch size can be computationally expensive.
-* **Batch Considerations**: Using the entire dataset as a batch may not be efficient; instead, consider using smaller batches or mini-batches.
+* *_Batch Size Matters_*: Using too many examples in a single iteration can significantly slow down computation.
+* *_Optimal Batch Size_*: A balance between speed and accuracy must be found.

 ---

 ### 13.2.9.
 Batch Size

-* **Batch Size**: The number of examples in a batch
+* *_Batch size_*: number of examples in a batch
-* Typical batch sizes:
-  * Mini-batch: 10-1,000
-  * SGD: 1
-* Dynamic batch size allowed with TensorFlow
+    * Typically fixed during training and inference, but can be dynamic with TensorFlow
+    * _Common values_: 10 to 1,000 for mini-batches

 ---

 ### 13.2.10.
 Epoch

-* **Definition**: An epoch is a single iteration for training a neural network with all available training data.
+* *_Epoch_*: Iteration for training the neural network with all training data
-* **Key Points**:
+    * Consists of one or more *_batches_*
+        + A batch includes exactly one forward and one backward pass
-	+ All data is used exactly once in an epoch
+        + All data is used once in each epoch
-	+ A forward pass and backward pass are counted as one pass per epoch
-	+ Epochs are composed of multiple batches

 ---

 ### 13.2.11.
 Hyperparameters

-### Hyperparameters for Machine Learning Model Training

-* **Hyperparameter Tuning**: Adjusting loss, learning rate, batch size, and epoch to optimize training.
+* *_Hyperparameters:_* Loss, learning rate, batch size, and epoch are the key parameters for training an ML model.
-	+ _Learning Rate_: Balancing speed and convergence
-	+ **Batch Size** affects training time, with larger batches potentially slowing down computation
-	+ **Epochs**: Determining number of iterations without overfitting
+* *Optimal values:*_ A high learning rate may lead to too slow convergence, while a small one can result in slow learning.
+* **Batch size:** Choosing an optimal batch size can impact computation time.

 ---

 ## 13.3.
 Transfer Learning

-* **Transfer Learning**: Using knowledge gained from one problem to solve a related but different problem
+* **_Transfer Learning_**: storing knowledge gained from one problem and applying it to a different related problem.
-    * In deep learning, a neural network is first trained on a similar problem and then used as a starting point for training on the target problem
+    * *Example*: using knowledge of car recognition to recognize trucks, or vice versa.
-        * Enables faster development of models with limited data
+    * *Benefit*: saves time, improves performance, and enables model development with limited data.

 ---

 ## 13.4.
 Semi‐supervised Learning

-**Semi-Supervised Learning**
-* Machine learning approach combining labeled and unlabeled data
-* Involves a small number of labeled examples and large number of unlabeled examples
+* _Semi-supervised learning_: Combines a small amount of labeled data with a large number of unlabeled examples
-* Falls between unsupervised and supervised learning.
+* Uses both for training, falling between *unsupervised* and *supervised* machine learning approaches
+* Requires **small amount of labeled data** to improve model performance

 ---

 ### 13.4.1.
 When You Need Semi‐supervised Learning

-### Semi-Supervised Learning Techniques
-* **Increase dataset size** without additional resources to improve model accuracy.
+**Semi-Supervised Techniques for Data Augmentation**

-* **Use labeled data** you know about and unlabeled data to train a semi-supervised model.
+* Use unlabeled data to train a model and augment a smaller labeled dataset
-* _Limitedly trustworthy results_ compared to traditional supervised techniques due to potential labeling errors.
+* Examples:
+    * Fraud detection: label known instances of fraud, retrain model on new data
+    * Anomaly detection: identify patterns in large datasets to detect outliers
+    * Speech recognition: use unlabeled audio to improve model performance

 ---

 ### 13.4.2.
 Limitations of SSL

-* **Semi-supervised learning** uses _limited_ labeled data and large amounts of unlabeled data for good results in classification tasks.
-* However, its effectiveness depends on the _representativeness_ of the labeled data to the overall distribution.
+*Semi-supervised learning* uses _limited labeled data_ and _abundant unlabeled data_ for promising results in classification tasks.
+However, its applicability depends on the *representativeness* of the labeled data to the entire dataset.
-* Poorly chosen labeled data can lead to poor performance.

 ---

 ## 13.5.
 Data Augmentation

-* **Data Augmentation**: A technique used to increase the size of a dataset by applying minor alterations (flips, translations, rotations) to existing images, creating synthetic modified data.
-* _Purpose:_ To train neural networks with limited data or to add more relevant examples to an existing dataset.
-* **Types:** Offline augmentation: applied before training; online augmentation: applied during training.
+* **Data Augmentation**: Enhance training data with minimal modifications (flips, rotations, translations) to artificially increase size and improve performance.
+* _Key goal_: Collect sufficient examples for complex tasks while dealing with limited available data.
+* *_Benefits_*:
+	+ Increase relevant data in existing datasets
+	+ Improve model's ability to generalize

 ---

 ### 13.5.1.
 Offline Augmentation

-### Offline Augmentation
-* _Preprocesses data beforehand_
+* Offline augmentation *increases dataset size by performing transformations beforehand*
+    * Preferring this method for smaller datasets due to scalability concerns
-* _Increases dataset size proportional to transformation count_
+    * Example: Rotating all images doubles the dataset size

 ---

 ### 13.5.2.
 Online Augmentation

-### **Data Augmentation**

-* Performs transformations on mini-batches before feeding them to machine learning models
+* **Online Augmentation**: Performing data augmentation on mini-batches before feeding them to the model.
+* **Advantages**:
-* Preferred for large datasets due to efficiency and effectiveness
+  * **Large Datasets**: Suitable for large datasets
-* Examples:
+  * *_Improves Learning Capability_*
-	+ _Image augmentation techniques_:
-		- Flip
-		- Rotate
-		- Scale
-	+ Adding Gaussian noise to enhance learning capability
+  * **Real-time Transformation**: Allows for real-time transformation without modifying the entire dataset.

 ---

 ## 13.6.
 Model Generalization and Strategies to Handle Overfitting and Underfitting

-**Key Concepts:**
+* **Key Concepts**:

-* **Bias**: Difference between average prediction and correct value (error rate of training data)
+  * _Bias_: difference between prediction and correct value, represents error rate of training data
+  * _Variance_: error rate of testing data, affects model's ability to generalize
+* **Trade-offs**:
+  + High bias: oversimplifies model, performs poorly on test data
-	+ High bias: Model oversimplifies, pays little attention to data
+  + High variance: pays too much attention to training data, overfits
-* **Variance**: Error rate of testing data (high variance = high error on test data)
-	+ Low variance: Model generalizes well on unseen data

 ---

 ### 13.6.1.
 Bias Variance Trade‐Off

-* **Balancing Model Complexity**: There is a trade-off between bias and variance in machine learning models.
+* *_**Bias-Variance Tradeoff**_*: Model complexity affects bias and variance
-* **Overfitting and Underfitting**:
-  * _Underfitting_: Insufficient capacity leads to high bias, low variance; increasing capacity can fix.
+* *_**Overfitting vs Underfitting**_*
-  * _Overfitting_: Excessive capacity leads to high variance, low bias; requires specialized techniques to address.
+  * Overfitting: too many parameters, high variance, low bias
+  * Underfitting: too simple, high bias, low variance

 ---

 ### 13.6.2.
 Underfitting

-**Underfit Model**
-An underfit model fails to learn a problem, leading to poor performance on training and testing datasets.
+* **Underfit Model**: fails to learn the problem, performs poorly on training and test datasets.
     * High bias, low variance
-* Causes:
-	+ Inadequate training data cleaning
-	+ High model bias
+    * Can be caused by: poor data cleaning, high bias in model, overfitting
     * Solutions:
-	+ Increase model complexity
+        * Increase model complexity
-	+ Improve feature engineering
+        * Remove noise from data

 ---

 ### 13.6.3.
 Overfitting

-### **Overfitting**

-* _What is Overfitting?_
-An overfit model has low bias and high variance, causing poor performance on new examples.
-* **Causes of Overfitting**
-	+ Learning training data too well
+* **Overfit Model**: has low bias, high variance
+    * _Common issues with overfit models_
+        + performance varies widely on new data or noise
+    * _Ways to reduce overfitting_
-	+ Insufficient training examples
+        + Increase training examples
-* **Methods to Avoid Overfitting**
-	1. **Regularization Techniques**
-	2. _Probabilistic Model Pruning (Dropout)_
-	3. **Early Stopping**: Stop training when model performance degrades on validation set
+        + Change network complexity and parameters
+    * Supported methods in BigQuery ML:
+        + Early stopping
+        + Regularization

 ---

 ### 13.6.4.
 Regularization

-### **Regularization Techniques**
+* **Regularization Techniques**

-* _L1 Regularization_: Combats overfitting by shrinking parameters toward 0, making some features obsolete.
+  * _L1_ regularization: shrinks coefficients towards 0, useful for feature selection
-* _L2 Regularization_: Forces weights to be small but not exactly 0, improving generalization in linear models.
+  * _L2_ regularization: forces weights to be small but not 0, improves generalization in linear models

-### **Common Issues and Solutions**
+* **Common Issues with Backpropagation and Regularization**

-* _Exploding Gradients_:
-	+ Prevent with Batch Normalization and lower learning rates
+  * Exploding gradients: prevent with batch normalization and lower learning rate
-* _Dead ReLU Units_:
-	+ Prevent with lower learning rates
-* _Vanishing Gradients_:
+  * Dead ReLU units: prevent with lowering learning rate or using a different activation function like ReLU
-	+ Help with ReLU activation function
+  * Vanishing gradients: prevent with ReLU activation function or dropout regularization
-* _Losses are not improving, try:_
-	+ Increase depth and width of neural network
-	+ Decrease learning rate

 ---

 ## 13.7.
 Summary

-* **Model Parallelism and Data Parallelism**: Techniques for training neural networks in parallel using models and data
-* **Neural Network Training Concepts**:
-	+ Gradient Descent: optimization algorithm for neural network training
-	+ Hyperparameters: important parameters (e.g., learning rate, batch size) affecting training
-* **Additional Topics**:
-	+ Transfer Learning: advantages of reusing pre-trained models on new tasks
-	+ Semi-Supervised Learning: limitations and applications
-	+ Data Augmentation: techniques for increasing dataset size using rotation, flipping, and online/offline augmentation
+* **Training Neural Networks**
+  * Gradient descent is used to minimize the loss function
+  * Hyperparameters such as learning rate and batch size affect training quality
+  * _Overfitting_ occurs when a model is too complex for the data, while _underfitting_ happens when it's too simple

 ---

 ## 13.8.
 Exam Essentials

-* **Overview**: Learn about framework parallelism, multinode training, distributed TensorFlow training, modeling techniques, hyperparameter tuning, transfer learning, semi-supervised learning, data augmentation, model generalization, and regularization.
-    * _Key concepts_: gradient descent, batch size, epoch, loss functions (sparse cross-entropy, categorical cross-entropy), L1/L2 regularization
-    * **Strategies**: tune hyperparameters, use transfer learning to overcome limited data, apply semi-supervised learning and data augmentation for improved generalization.
+* **Parallelism Strategies**: Choose between data parallel or model parallel multinode training strategies for large neural networks.
+* * **Distributed Training in TensorFlow**: Use distributed training techniques for efficient model deployment, such as Google's Cloud AI Platform.
+* **Hyperparameter Tuning and Optimization**:
+  * Learn key hyperparameters like learning rate, batch size, and epoch.
+  * Apply regularization techniques to handle overfitting and underfitting.

 ---